feiloo/ngs_infra/design_docs/hpc_requirements_document.md

 Test jobs can likely be preempted or cancelled and rescheduled for running higher priority jobs.

-### Usecase: Interactive research analysis or development jobs
+### Usecase 3: Interactive research analysis or development jobs

 To integrate and update new tools into our production environment, we need to evaluate, develope and manually test them.
 These research hpc jobs that can range from very small to whole exome analysis type jobs like above.